 Weight: Amplifier – 23kg (un-boxed); PSU – 16kg (un-boxed)

-This late serial numbered unit had visited a technician generally known for poor workmanship, prior to its arrival here.
+This late serial numbered unit had visited a technician prior to its arrival here.
 This technician had replaced parts as part of an expensive repair job.
 In this case though and much to my relief, things were, for the most part, neat and tidy.

-The issue, and I’m not sure if this had occurred to the owner, is that this work didn’t resolve the issue and was therefore likely unnecessary and definitely expensive.
-The channel drop-out problem with this NuVista M3 returned shortly after the work done a few years ago.
+The issue, and I’m not sure if this had occurred to the owner, is that this work didn’t resolve the problem with the amplifier and was therefore completely unnecessary and expensive, with no positive result.
+The original channel drop-out problem with this NuVista M3 returned shortly after the work done a few years ago.
 My customer lived with this for some time before bringing the unit to me.
 Can you pick the new parts in the image below…?

 So, I found a set of 16 SAP15 Darlington devices from 2009 in this amplifier from 2001.
-As I said, the work is neat so I have no problem with that, if it needed new output devices.
-The problem is, there is no sign it did need them though.
+As I said, the work is neat so I have no problem with it from that perspective.
+The problem is that it didn’t need new output devices.
 This work cost the owner well north of $1000 AUD.
-I’m am going to go out on a limb and bet that the original devices were fine and should not have been replaced.

-You see, the original fault returned shortly after the output devices were replaced.
-This tells us it’s highly likely that they were absolutely OK.
+The original fault returned shortly after the output devices were replaced.
+This tells us that they were absolutely OK.
 The amp still ran at this point and these things usually explode when they fail, leaving signs that are visible even after replacement.
 These devices are used across a range of MF amplifiers and they generally fail catastrophically.